infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 ### Velocity chart

-The Velocity Chart shows the amount of value delivered in each sprint, enabling the team to predict the amount of work they can get done in future sprints.
+The velocity chart shows the amount of value delivered in each sprint, enabling the team to predict the amount of work they can get done in future sprints.
 It is useful during sprint planning meetings, to help decide how much work can feasibly be committed to.

 **Viewing the Velocity Chart**